Simi-Shrivastava11/tabddpm-hospital-readmission-prediction/README.md

 - synthetic tabular data generation
 - diffusion models for structured data

-For faculty, it shows engagement with a current research-style question involving generative modeling and evaluation.
-For recruiters, it demonstrates practical interest in tabular ML, experimental design, and structured-data modeling beyond standard classification pipelines.

 ## Future Additions

 As the project progresses, this repository will be expanded with: